-- (A) This article applies to (i) a dispute (which would otherwise be subject to article 143) in any jurisdiction if a court in that jurisdiction determines that article 143 is invalid or unenforceable in relation to that dispute in that jurisdiction; and (ii) any derivative claim under the legislation. - (B) For the purposes of paragraph (A), "court" means any court of competent jurisdiction or other competent authority including for the avoidance of doubt, a court or authority in any jurisdiction which is not a signatory to the New York Convention. - (C) Any proceeding, suit or action: - (i) between a shareholder in that shareholder's capacity as such and the company and/or its directors arising out of or in connection with these articles or otherwise; and/or - (ii) so far as permitted by law, between the company and any of its directors in their capacities as such or as employees of the company, including all claims made by or on behalf of the company against its directors; and/or - (iii) between a shareholder in that shareholder's capacity as such and the company's professional service providers; and/or - (iv) between the company and the company's professional service providers arising in connection with any claim within the scope of sub-paragraph (C)(iii). - can only be brought in the courts of England and Wales. - (D) Damages alone may not be an adequate remedy for any breach of this article, so that in the event of a breach or anticipated breach, the remedies of injunction and/or an order for specific performance would in appropriate circumstances be available.
+- (A) This article applies to (i) a dispute (which would otherwise be subject to article 138) in any jurisdiction if a court in that jurisdiction determines that article 138 is invalid or unenforceable in relation to that dispute in that jurisdiction; and (ii) any derivative claim under the legislation. - (B) For the purposes of paragraph (A), "court" means any court of competent jurisdiction or other competent authority including for the avoidance of doubt, a court or authority in any jurisdiction which is not a signatory to the New York Convention. - (C) Any proceeding, suit or action: - (i) between a shareholder in that shareholder's capacity as such and the company and/or its directors arising out of or in connection with these articles or otherwise; and/or - (ii) so far as permitted by law, between the company and any of its directors in their capacities as such or as employees of the company, including all claims made by or on behalf of the company against any or all of its directors; and/or - (iii) between a shareholder in that shareholder's capacity as such and the company's professional service providers; and/or - (iv) between the company and the company's professional service providers arising in connection with any claim within the scope of sub-paragraph (C)(iii), can only be brought in the courts of England and Wales.

+(D) Damages alone may not be an adequate remedy for any breach of this article, so that in the event of a breach or anticipated breach, the remedies of injunction and/or an order for specific performance would in appropriate circumstances be available.

-145. General Dispute Resolution Provisions
+140. General Dispute Resolution Provisions

-- (A) For the purposes of articles 143 and 144, a "dispute" means any dispute, controversy or claim, other than (i) any dispute, controversy or claim relating to any failure or alleged failure by the company to pay all or part of a dividend which has been declared and which has fallen due for payment; (ii) in the case of article 143 only, any derivative claim under the legislation. - (B) The governing law of these articles, including the submissions to arbitration and written arbitration agreement contained in or evidenced by article 143, shall be the substantive law of England.
+- (A) For the purposes of articles 138 and 139, a "dispute" means any dispute, controversy or claim, other than (i) any dispute, controversy or claim relating to any failure or alleged failure by the company to pay all or part of a dividend which has been declared and which has fallen due for payment; (ii) in the case of article 138 only, any derivative claim under the legislation. - (B) The governing law of these articles, including the submissions to arbitration and written arbitration agreement contained in or evidenced by article 138 and any dispute, controversy or claim arising out of or in connection with these articles (whether contractual or non-contractual), shall be the substantive law of England. - (C) The company shall be entitled to enforce articles 138 and 139 for its own benefit, and that of its directors, subsidiary undertakings and professional service providers. - (D) References in articles 138 and 139 to: - (i) "company" includes each and any of the company's subsidiary undertakings from time to time; and

-- (C) The company shall be entitled to enforce articles 143 and 144 for its own benefit, and that of its directors, subsidiary undertakings and professional service providers. - (D) References in articles 143 and 144 to: - (i) "company" includes each and any of the company's subsidiary undertakings from time to time; and - (ii) "director" includes each and any director of the company from time to time in his or her capacity as such or as employee of the company and extends to any former director of the company; and - (iii) "professional service providers" includes the company's auditors, legal counsel, bankers, ADR depositaries and any other similar professional service providers in their capacity as such from time to time but only if and to the extent such person has agreed with the company in writing to be bound by article 143 and/or 144 (or has otherwise agreed to submit disputes to arbitration and/or exclusive jurisdiction in a materially similar way).
+- (ii) "director" includes each and any director of the company from time to time in his or her capacity as such or as employee of the company and extends to any former director of the company; and - (iii) "professional service providers" includes the company's auditors, legal counsel, bankers, ADR depositaries and any other similar professional service providers in their capacity as such from time to time but only if and to the extent such person has agreed with the company in writing to be bound by article 138 and/or 139 (or has otherwise agreed to submit disputes to arbitration and/or exclusive jurisdiction in a materially similar way).